ShaiberAlon/SnakeSki/README.md

 # SnakeSki
-Collection of Snakemake workflow for data analysis jobs commonly done in mski Lab
+Collection of Snakemake workflow for data analysis jobs commonly done in mski Lab.
+These workflows are designed to be compatible with [Flow](https://github.com/mskilab/flow) modules.

 ## Usage